menezestrigueiros/scientific-docker-tools/README.md

 # 🧑‍🔬 HEP Tools in Docker

 A ready-to-use environment for **High Energy Physics (HEP)** with:

+- Prebuilt Docker image with all HEP tools ready to use.
+- Shared workspace between containers for seamless workflow.
+- GUI support for ROOT and Geant4 visualizations.
+- Enables reproducible and portable teaching and research setups.

+Perfect for students starting new projects, running analysis, and documenting work.
+Atm, it comes with:

 - ROOT
 - Geant4
 - JupyterLab
 - Python libraries (NumPy, Pandas, Uproot, Matplotlib, etc.)

-Perfect for students starting new projects, running analysis, and documenting work.

 ---